1

 Any hypothesis that does not comply is burdened with a fatal flaw and

-is precluded from rising to the status of a theory.
+is precluded from rising to the status of a viable theory.
 A noncompliant model

 carries a red flag; it labels itself as an implausible model.